-In particular, since the discovery of the integer quantum Hall effect~\cite{PhysRevLett.45.494}, it has been firmly established that localized boundary modes are protected by bulk topological invariants—a fundamental principle known as the bulk-boundary correspondence~\cite{PhysRevLett.71.3697}.
+In the context of the bulk-boundary correspondence~\cite{PhysRevLett.71.3697}, it has been firmly established that localized boundary modes are protected by bulk topological invariants since the discovery of the integer quantum Hall effect~\cite{PhysRevLett.45.494}.
 Therefore, a fundamental question arises: Does the bulk-states quantum metric play any role in the localized boundary modes?
 Recently, in a separate work~\cite{guo2024majoranazeromodesliebkitaev}, we pointed out that in flat-band topological superconductors, the long-range behavior of Majorana Zero Modes in the Lieb-Kitaev model is governed by the quantum metric length (QML).
-However, a comprehensive study inspecting the origin and implications of QML in generic topological systems remains elusive.
+However, a comprehensive study inspecting the origin, universality, and experimental consequences of QML in generic topological systems remains unexplored.

-In this work, we develop a framework to construct topological flat bands with tunable quantum metric, and identify how the quantum metric influences the localization behaviors of topological boundary modes (TBM).
-Multi-band TBM typically exhibit dual phases of behaviors: an initial oscillatory decay driven by the band dispersion, followed by an exponential decay arising from the Wannier orbitals encoding the quantum geometry.
-They are thus dubbed as the conventional and the geometric behavior, respectively.
-It is further proved that in the flat-band limit where the conventional behavior fades, the TBM spread is lower bounded by the QML, which is derived from the non-Abelian quantum metric of the degenerate flat bands upon which the topological bands are built.
+In this work, we develop a framework to construct topological flat bands with tunable quantum metric, and identify how the quantum metric influences the localization behaviors of topological boundary modes (TBMs).
+Multi-band TBMs typically exhibit two sequential phases of behaviors: an initial oscillatory decay driven by the band dispersion, followed by an exponential decay arising from the Wannier orbitals encoding the quantum geometry.
+They are thus dubbed the conventional and the geometric behavior, respectively.
+It is further proved that in the flat-band limit where the conventional behavior fades, the TBMs spread is lower bounded by the QML, which is derived from the non-Abelian quantum metric of the degenerate flat bands upon which the topological bands are built.
 This generalized QML is validated across various flat-band models.

 Our framework begins with degenerate flat bands from model Hamiltonian $H_f$, and perturbative couplings $H_c$ are introduced to make the flat bands topological.
-The general Hamiltonian takes the form as
+The general Hamiltonian takes the form